KilledByAPixel/LittleJS/README.md

 - All example projects are compatible with mobile devices
 - Build system automatically combines everything, minifies, and removes unused code
 - For size coding competitions like [js13kGames](https://js13kgames.com/), starter project builds to a 6k zip
-- You can build as a Windows app with [electron](https://www.electronjs.org/) for distribution on platforms like Steam
+- You can build as a Windows executable with [electron](https://www.electronjs.org/) for distribution on platforms like Steam
 - Open Source with the [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used to make commercial games

 ## [LittleJS Trailer](https://youtu.be/chuBzGjv7Ms)